-There is a common misapprehension that Discretionary and Family Trusts documents are essentially the same and therefore the cheaper the better.
+It is quite common to have a misunderstanding about Discretionary and Family Trusts documents and assume that they are essentially the same and therefore the cheaper the better.

-This is a dangerous and sadly often expensive misapprehension as it is inevitably significantly more costly to seek to patch up documentation later that does not achieve the intentions of the maker at the time it was made.
+This could be dangerous and sadly often expensive as it costs significantly more to seek to patch up documentation later that does not achieve the intentions of the maker at the time it was made.

 Here are some matters to look out for:

 1. The Trustees cannot be the same people as the Default Beneficiaries as they are then essentially declaring that they hold property on trust for themselves (which is not a trust);

 2. The Principal / Appointor essentially controls the trust as he/she has power to hire and fire the trustee.
 Issues of the succession of the control of this power on death, bankruptcy or incapacity must be addressed for operation, succession and asset protection reasons;

 3. Powers of amendment of the Deed need to be sufficiently broad (particularly when the Principal / Appointor clause is to be amended) especially in light of the recent decision of Jenkins v Ellett QSC 154;